Skip to content

 Ecigarettes and vape recycling

 We have partnered with County Durham Furniture Help Scheme to provide PAT test training sessions and tips.
 The sessions will be run by County Durham Furniture Help Scheme and will take place at various locations across County Durham.
-If you would like more information or would like to express your interest at taking part in a session, contact us.
+If you would like more information or would like to express your interest at taking part in a session, Contact Waste Management.

 Why you should recycle